chrthomsen/pygrametl/docs/examples/testing.rst

 For the code above, :attr:`.expected` defines how the user expects the database state to become, but it is not the DTT framework that puts the database in this state.
-The database is modified by the ETL flow invoked by :attr:`etl.executeETLFlow(newrows)` on Line 5.
+The database is modified by the ETL flow invoked by the user-provided :attr:`etl.executeETLFlow(newrows)` on Line 5.
 This method could, e.g., spawn a new process in which the user’s ETL tool runs.
 It is thus *not* a requirement that the user’s ETL flow is implemented in Python despite the tests being so.